 Here’s what it looks like.
 Note the type of report and the timeframe in the header section.
-Default reports always use performance measure Time weighted Returns whereas custom reports have choice between Time weighted or money weighted return.
+Default reports always use performance measure Time weighted returns, whereas custom reports have a choice between Time weighted or Money weighted returns.

 You can repeat the process to run any of the default statements, with the detailed ones drilling down to contain more information about your portfolio holdings, attribution and statistical returns.
 You can access a section of the report by selecting one from the table of contents.